DataGerry/DataGerry/docs/source/getting_started/dg_installation.rst

 	docker compose up -d

 .. note::
-	| Now you can connect to DataGerry, by navigating to http://localhost in your web browser.
+	| Now you can connect to DataGerry, by navigating to http://localhost (for SSL https://localhost) in your web browser.

 	| The default login credentials are:
 	|